 I recommend you start with ONE bit for every category.

-So you’re literally going to have 3 bits total in your arsenal.
-Lock everything up for now and really master the use of these 3 so that you can have consistent results in your application.
+So you’re going to have 3 bits total in your arsenal.
+Lock everything up for now and master the use of these three so that you can have consistent results in your application.
 After a month or so, switch a bit or two.
-Try a new one for each category until you find your go-tos because seriously the bits that I’ve been using for my prep have literally been the same for like 5 years.
-I’ve used them consistently, then tried new ones, and then just kept coming back to the same o’ ones I first started with for my application of soft potted gel.
+Try a new one for each category until you find your go-tos because, seriously, the bits that I’ve been using for my prep have literally been the same for like five years.
+I’ve used them consistently, tried new ones, and then just returned to the same ones I first started with for my application of soft potted gel.

 This is probably the only time you’re going to get mean with your Japanese gel manicure bits.
-For your removal bit, especially if your client’s overlay has a builder gel on (like Vetro’s Extension Gel, or Leafgel’s Sculpting Gel) your first removal is going to be a carbide bit.
+For your removal bit, especially if your client’s overlay has a builder gel on (like Vetro’s Extension Gel or Leafgel’s Sculpting Gel), your first removal will be a carbide bit.
 I literally do not have a preference on what your carbide bit looks like, as long as it is carbide (or other metal; titanium is fine too) and also that it is medium grit.
-(The blue band let’s you know it is medium.
-A red band let’s you know it is fine.)
+(The blue band lets you know it is medium.
+A red band lets you know it is fine grit.)

-You are then going to crank the speed on your efile to at least 20000 RPM and in long, preferably vertically strokes (in the beginning at least) to remove the product.
-Do this on all 10 fingers.
+You will then crank the speed on your efile to at least 20000 RPM and in long, preferably vertical strokes (at the beginning at least) to remove the product.
+Do this on all ten fingers.

-After doing this you can decide if you are going to remove all of the product down, I would then recommend switching over to a fine ceramic or if you are going to leave some product behind… switch over to a 180grit board file and balance everything out.
+After doing this, you can decide if you are going to remove all of the product, I would then recommend switching over to a fine ceramic or if you are going to leave some product behind… switch over to a 180-grit board file and balance everything out.

-My favorite source for carbides is Nashlynails, they stock bits from Eastern Europe.
-My ceramic bits I like picking up from Nail Labo, they are also high quality made in Japan, and they offer them in the cone (or flame) shape which allows you to get in the tight areas of the nail.
+My favorite source for carbides is Nashlynails; they stock bits from Eastern Europe.
+The ceramic bits I like picking up from Nail Labo are also high quality and made in Japan, and they offer them in the cone (or flame) shape, which allows you to get in the tight areas of the nail.
 Remember to use code PPN10 for a 10% discount at Nashlynails!

-You’ll be hearing me mention these 2 sources in our next category so I just wanted to give you a little brief intro on them.
+You’ll be hearing me mention these two sources in our next category, so I just wanted to give you a little brief intro to them.

-The main thing with Japanese Gel and removal bits is to avoid your carbide bit from touching the nail plate as much as possible, super thin shaved down nail plates and soft gels do not get along, you will incur lifting.
-Even when using bonder.
+The main thing with Japanese Gel and removal bits is to avoid your carbide bit from touching the nail plate as much as possible; super thin shaved nail plates and soft gels do not get along, and you will incur lifting.
+Even when using a bonder.
 The nails will be too bendy.

-Here is what I use because … after working on over 1000 different hands I’ve seen a hand with cuticles or a few.
+I use this because … after working on over 1000 different hands, I’ve seen a hand with cuticles or a few.

-So after many years of doing gel on natural nails I’ve come to realize there are only 2 types of people when it comes to cuticle work.
-Yup only 2.
+So after many years of doing gel on natural nails, I’ve realized there are only two types of people when it comes to cuticle work.
+Yup, only 2.

 Those with only a tiny bit of cuticle on the nail plate (remember cuticle is on the nail plate, the surrounding little thin bit at the top is called the eponychium).
-So either a client is going to have a thin sheet of cuticle on the nail plate or a thick sheet of cuticle.
-It really is that simple guys.
+So either a client will have a thin sheet of cuticle on the nail plate or a thick sheet of the cuticle.
+It is that simple, guys.

-Any other bits of dry skin surrounding the nail plate and more-so on the finger is simply dry skin which can be buffed off with just your hand file or buffer
+Any other bit of dry skin surrounding the nail plate and more on the finger is simply dry skin that can be buffed off with your hand file or buffer.

-So for my thin sheet client’s I use a thin cylinder diamond bit.
+So for my thin cuticle clients, I use a thin cylinder diamond bit.
 And yes… Diamond bits are what you want to use.
 They are thorough and gentle when you let them do the work for you, rather than you applying a ton of pressure to remove the dead skin from off of the nail plate.

 And that brings me to the second reason why I use this other second bit…

-This is like a flat top barrel and its width allows me more surface area to glide it on the client’s nail plate especially when they wide or overgrown cuticle on the nail plate.
-This flat top short barrel diamond bit also allows me to prep the grown out area of the nail when doing a rebalancing service.
-A re-balancing service is something I go over in full detail in Electric Filing Manicure Course download the free guide down in the description box below to learn more about it.
+This is like a flat top barrel, and its width allows me more surface area to glide it on the client’s nail plate, especially when they are wide or overgrown cuticles on the nail plate.
+This flat-top short barrel diamond bit also allows me to prep the grown-out area of the nail when doing a rebalancing service.
+A re-balancing service is something I go over in full detail in Electric Filing Manicure Course.
+Download the free guide HERE to learn more about it.

-These 2 bits the slim cylinder and the short barrel are literally what I have been using for over 5 years, and I almost cannot work w/o them.
+These 2 bits, the slim cylinder and the short barrel are literally what I have been using for over five years, and I almost cannot work w/o them.

-I will give a quick mention to this very unique diamond bit.
+I will give a quick mention of this very unique diamond bit.

-It’s a little chubby cone, and it is in a fine grit, I picked up from Nashlynails, to try out and see what this shape is all about.
-I just used it once so I cannot certainly tell you is my go to obviously, but I was so pleasantly surprised as to how gentle it was!
-And the chubby part of it is actually super gentle on the nail.
+It’s a little chubby cone in fine grit; I picked it up from Nashlynails to try it out and see what this shape is all about.
+I just used it once, so I cannot certainly tell you it is my go, obviously, but I was so pleasantly surprised as to how gentle it was!
+And the chubby part of it is super gentle on the nail.
 I’ll mention a very similar one in our next category.

-These when working with Japanese Gels are totally optional.
-That is because you can take a hand buffer to do your sanding prep.
+These, when working with Japanese Gels, are totally optional.
+That is because you can take a hand buffer for sanding prep.

-Now if the word “sanding” sounds a bit rough.
-Do not worry, there will be no aggressive filing here.
+Now, if the word “sanding” sounds rough, do not worry; there will be no aggressive filing here.
 I promise.
-I want you to never work with anything coarser than a 180 grit BUFFER on the nail plate.
-No, not even a 180 grit hand file.
+I want you to never work with anything coarser than a 180-grit BUFFER on the nail plate.
+No, not even a 180-grit hand file.
 Too rough.

-Fun fact… I used to hate getting my nails done because of the common use of arbour bands in the salon, and so I kind of promised myself I will find the best adhesion without the use of these.
-Hence why I rave to you about soft potted gel systems and Bio Sculpture, herein lies the answer.
-So in like 7 years of working on natural nails, I have never prepped a clients nail with one of those.
-I think if you’re using hard products like acrylic, hard gel, and poly gel you have to, but not with soft gels.)
+Fun fact… I used to hate getting my nails done because of the everyday use of arbour bands in the salon, so I promised myself I would find the best adhesion without using these.
+Hence why I rave to you about soft potted gel systems and Bio Sculpture; herein lies the answer.
+So in like seven years of working on natural nails, I have never prepped a client’s nails with one of those.
+If you’re using hard products like acrylic, hard gel, and poly gel, you have to, but not with soft gels.)

-So, I think that my absolute favorite is this silicone and diamond bit from Nail Labo.
-It has just enough texture to remove shine fom the natural nail.
-While there are other silicone bits out there, none really have a diamond material to it, and so I do like that about this one because if you literally let it do the work for you, it will prep the nail plate just right, and gently.
+So, my absolute favorite is this silicone and diamond bit from Nail Labo.
+It has just enough texture to remove shine from the natural nail.
+While there are other silicone bits out there, none have a diamond material to them, and so I do like that about this one because if you let it do the work for you, it will prep the nail plate just right and gently.

-The only thing about this bit is that it is porous which means that unless you have a heat sterilizer this is really not disinfectable up to state board’s standards so your state may prevent you from using this one in the salon.
+The only thing about this bit is that it is porous, which means that unless you have a heat sterilizer, this is really not disinfectable up to the state board’s standards, so your state may prevent you from using this one in the salon.
 Otherwise, it is my favorite.

-But good news is that I recently came across a bit that is still very gentle and removes just a tiny amount of shine form the surface of the nail to call it prepped, and that is this chubby barrel from Nashlynails.
-Because it is metal you can actually disinfect it, which means you can use it in your salon.
+But the good news is that I recently came across a bit that is still very gentle and removes just a tiny amount of shine from the nail’s surface to call it prepped, and that is this chubby barrel from Nashlynails.
+Because it is metal, you can disinfect it, which means you can use it in your salon.

-I do prefer buffing bits because it cuts down on the cost of nail supplies and storage significantly so it is worth hunting and pecking for alternatives.
+I prefer buffing bits because it significantly cuts down on the cost of nail supplies and storage, so it is worth hunting and pecking for alternatives.

-And this one has a similar body type like the pointed one mentioned earlier in our prior cuticle bit talk.
-So if you invest in this one you technically get a 2 in 1.
+And this one has a similar body type to the pointed one mentioned earlier in our prior cuticle bit talk.
+So if you invest in this one, you technically get a 2-in-1.

-Remember when working with soft potted gel formulas like Bio Sculpture Gel and Japanese Gels, you are entering the no arbour band zone.
+Remember, when working with soft potted gel formulas like Bio Sculpture Gel and Japanese Gels, you enter the no-arbor band zone.

 Now it is time to bring it back home.

-When using ebits and Japanese Gels, you have 3 categories of bits.
+When using ebits and Japanese Gels, you have three categories of bits.

-My go-to’s are any medium grit carbide and a fine grit ceramic.
+Category #2 Cuticle Bits.
+My go-to’s are any medium-grit carbide and a fine-grit ceramic.

-My favorite being the silicone and diamond mix one, or just a fine rounded diamond bit.
+Category #3 Buffing Bits.
+My favorite is the silicone and diamond mix or just a fine-rounded diamond bit.

 You can take me up on my recommendations or find and choose your own for each category.

-Remember less is best!
-No need to own 5 of each will… adding variables to your application will lead to inconsistency in your services.
-Keep it simple.
+Remember, less is best!
+No need to own 5 of each will… adding variables to your application will lead to inconsistent services.
+Please keep it simple.
 Always.

-Thank you for watching and I hope to see you again next week, same time, same place.
+Thank you for watching, and I hope to see you again next week, same time, in the same place.
 Bye for now.